 In a large bowl whisk together the flour, salt, baking powder, baking soda, sugar, wheat germ and flax seed.

-In a separate bowl mix the Greek yogurt, milk and eggs until smooth.
+In a separate bowl mix the Greek yogurt, milk, eggs and vanilla until smooth.
 Then slowly drizzle in the butter while whisking to temper the batter so the eggs don’t cook prematurely.

 Dump the dry mixture onto the wet mixture and with a fork, wooden spoon or pancake whisk, stir about 30 times.
 Then stop.
 There will be lumps.
 It’s ok.
 Let the batter sit for 10 minutes to swell.
 It should be nice and thick.